 Inotropic simply means modifying the force of contractions of the heart.

 Inotropes are drugs that tell your heart muscles to beat or contract with more power or less power, depending on whether it’s a positive or negative inotrope.

 In your mnemonic, your inotropic drugs stand for “I Know!”
 Since Mike is Puerto Rican, he would remember “I Know!” being forcefully uttered by his aunt, who wanted to make a strong point of knowing something.
 Therefore:

 Inotropic = forceful heart contraction = I Know!

-But why would we want your heart to contract forcefully?
+But why would we want the heart to contract forcefully?

-Due to conditions like atrial fibrillation, wherein the atriums are not adequately contracting due to fibrillation or what is also known as arrhythmia (irregular heartbeat).
+Such as in conditions like atrial fibrillation, where the atria are not adequately contracting due to fibrillation or what is also known as arrhythmia (irregular heartbeat).

-In your filling phase, there’s the rapid, moderate and atrial kick.
-During the atrial kick, that’s when excess blood flows down into the ventricles and is the time when your valves are supposed to close.
-With atrial fibrillation, this atrial kick is weak which is why an inotropic drug is necessary to ignite forceful contraction.
+There’s the rapid, moderate, and atrial kick in the filling phase.
+During the atrial kick, excess blood flows down into the ventricles, and is when the valves are supposed to close.
+This atrial kick is weak with atrial fibrillation, so an inotropic drug is necessary to ignite forceful contraction.

 The most popular inotropic drug is Digoxin.
-Apart from being an inotropic drug, Digoxin is also a negative chronotropic drug.
+It’s also a negative chronotropic drug.
 So, what are negative chronotropic drugs?

 Inotropic drug = Digoxin